waimea-cjmooney/200DTD-coding-project/README.md

-# PROJECT NAME HERE
+# 200 DTD kotlin project

-### Level 2 Programming Project by YOUR NAME HERE
+### Level 2 Programming Project by Corban Mooney

 This project is assessed against [AS91896](https://www.nzqa.govt.nz/nqfdocs/ncea-resource/achievements/2019/as91896.pdf)